 - Retirement before age 60

 Once you’ve reached your preservation age, and you’re permanently retired, you will be able to access your superannuation without restrictions.
-You’ll have to make a declaration to your super fund that you don’t have any plans to gain employment again.
+You’ll likely have to make a declaration to your super fund that you don’t have any plans to work (for an income) again.

-- Ceasing an employment arrangement after you reach 60
+- Stopping an employment arrangement after you reach 60

 From age 60, you can leave your job (but not officially retire), and don’t have to make any declaration about your future employment intentions.
 You can access your super and, if you wish to at some point, return to work.
 However, any earnings or contributions accrued after you leave your job can’t be accessed until a fresh condition of release is met.